Greenhouse Gases

 Containers and Packaging Recycling

 The products manufactured and marketed by the Company are administered to patients through medical institutions.
 After their use, packaging materials are disposed of by hospitals, pharmacies, and general households.
-The waste discarded by general households is mainly comprised of PTP (plastic) packaging used for tablets and capsules.
-Hospitals and pharmacies discard PTP packaging as well as various types of plastics including bottles and tubes, metals, glass materials used in injectable solutions products, and such paper items as individual packaging and cardboard boxes.
+The waste discarded by general households is mainly comprised of blister (plastic) packaging used for tablets and capsules.
+Hospitals and pharmacies discard blister packaging as well as various types of plastics including bottles and tubes, metals, glass materials used in injectable solutions products, and such paper items as individual packaging and cardboard boxes.

 Disclosing Information on Plastic Recycling Volume